-(some not billable to Medicare - but still required! (a)
+(some not billable to Medicare - but are still required!)

 Client Plan

 Strength-based treatment planning, including creating Client Plans in partnership with clients, is considered best practice by BHCS.
 However... the provision of mental health services must still be based on the ongoing assessment of a client's functional impairments that result from the primary diagnosis for treatment.